-War-time and Post WW II trial records of soldiers and civilians, accused of war crimes and crimes against humanity during WW II
+War-time and post WW II trial records of soldiers and civilians, accused of war crimes and crimes against humanity during WW II

 Note: The tribunals were not under normal military jurisdiction for court martials, judging members of the military, but were called “extra-ordinary” and went by several names: “Tribunal militaire”-TM; “Tribunal militaire permanent”-TMP; “Tribunal permanent des forces alliés à Paris” (Permanent Tribunal of Allied Forces)-TFAP.
-Other helpful abbreviations in the records: jgt- jugement, NL-non lieu (an affair was never brought to trial because the perpetrator died or the military tribunal declared itself not competent to judge the affair) or ONL (ordonanance de non lieu).
+Other helpful abbreviations: jgt- judgment, NL-non lieu (an affair was never brought to trial because the perpetrator died or the military tribunal declared itself not competent to judge the affair) or ONL (ordonnances de non lieu).

-Record last modified: 2018-07-25 17:14:05
+Record last modified: 2021-05-25 09:18:32

 This page: https://collections.ushmm.org/search/catalog/irn596981